 Opportunities for Underrepresented Students

 All applicants accepted in our program are automatically considered for teaching assistantship funding.
 There is no separate application for this funding as your faculty advisor will make the necessary request.
 Currently, it is typical for us to offer a 30% minimum appointment for MS students and a 50% appointment for PhD students.
 The level of appointment will be determined each semester based on the number of assignments available, the amount of funding available, the courses you are qualified to teach, and whether you have any additional RA support from your lab.
 Your lab mentor will determine your level of RA support, and the graduate faculty director will determine the level of TA appointment.
 All appointments include a monthly stipend, tuition remission, student fee coverage, and 91% of the cost of your Buff Gold insurance.
-See 2019/20 table below:
+See 2023/24 table below:

 |Hours Per Week||TA Appointment (50%=Full Appointment)||9-Month Total Stipend||Tuition Credits Per Semester|

-All students will cover their own student fees; PhD students receive a separate fellowship to assist with those fees.
 Summer teaching assistantships may also available.
 The Graduate School maintains an Awards page that lists several grants and fellowships available to graduate students at the University.
 Also see the Curci Scholars program which provides scholarships to Ph.D. students in the life sciences, particularly (but not exclusively) international students.

 - Please reach out to Brandon Michieli firstname.lastname@example.org or email@example.com to initiate the form via DocuSign.
 The form will route to all appropriate signatories upon submission.